 Difference Between Compiler and Interpreter in Points

-A compiler is a translator program that converts a Source code into an Object code.
-The source code is normally written in a programming language such as C, C++ and it is translated into a Binary format which is often known as an Object code.
+A compiler is a translator program that converts a source code into an object code.
+The source code is normally written in C, C++, etc. and it is translated into a binary format which is often known as an object code.

-The process of translating source code into machine code or object code is faster with a compiler program as compared to an interpreter as it translates the complete source code at once.
+The process of translating a source code into machine code (object code) is faster using a compiler as compared to an interpreter as it translates the complete source code at once.

 A compiler is not memory efficient.
 It takes up the complete source code and stores it in the memory consuming more system memory.